AlgyJr/ios_guides/CocoaPods.md

     pod init
     ```

-### Add required dependencies to the Podfile
+### Add dependencies to the Podfile
-- In the case below, we'll add Alamofire and a few others:
+- In the example below, we'll add Alamofire and a few others:

     ```ruby
     # Uncomment the next line to define a global platform for your project